"Taxation should take better account of development that is socially, economically and ecologically sustainable"

 Finland will continue national efforts to combat international tax evasion and aggressive tax planning with a special action programme to broaden the Finnish tax base and improve transparency.
 The programme measures are set out in Annex 5.
 The Government will monitor the effectiveness of national and international measures to prevent tax evasion.

-Objective 3: Tax reform for sustainable development
+Tax reform for sustainable development

 A sustainable taxation roadmap will be drawn up to serve the Government’s climate goal.
 The first stage of this roadmap will be completed in time for the 2020 government discussion on spending limits.
 The preparations will seek solutions that promote the Government’s climate objectives in the most economically effective way, accelerating the shift away from fossil fuels while meeting the requirements of social justice.
 The Government will also promote the realisation of climate targets in tax reforms at EU level.

 The package will include a reform of energy taxation, a reform of transport taxation, promotion of the circular economy, and a study of emissions-based consumption taxation.

 Emissions guidance in energy production will be increased by abolishing the industrial energy tax rebate system and reducing category II electricity tax towards the minimum rate allowed by the European Union.
 The overhaul will be carried out with cost neutrality over a transition period.
 Heat pumps and data centres generating heat for district heating networks will be transferred to category II electricity tax.